Stable closed geodesics and stable figure-eights in convex hypersurfaces: Stable figure eights

-\Cref{lem:SimpleOrigamiModel} implies that $\alpha^3$ and $\beta^3$ are simple.
+\Cref{prop:Beveling}(5) implies that $\alpha_3$ and $\beta_3$ are simple.
 By construction, they intersect only at their common basepoint.
 As a result, $G^3$ is also simple. \end{proof}

-\begin{remark} In the proof of \cref{prop:StableFigureEightFlat3D}, the rotation $\rho$ has two roles.
-It rotates $\alpha^3$ to $\beta^3$ while also rotating $\ker\opd{\gamma_1}$ to $\ker\opd{\gamma_2}$, with the result that $\ker\opd{\gamma_1} \cap \ker\opd{\gamma_2} = \{0\}$.
-The rotation also ensures that the tangent vectors of the resulting stable figure-eight do not all lie in the same plane, so the stable figure-eight is not a closed geodesic.
-The values of $h$ are chosen such that the face $F$ of $\Y^3$ that lies on the $yz$-plane is the rectangle shown in \cref{fig:StableFigureEightFlat3D}(d), which is mapped back to itself by $\rho$.
+\begin{remark} Let us give motivation for this construction.
+In the proof of \cref{prop:StableFigureEightFlat3D}, the rotation $\rho$ performs two roles.
+It rotates $\alpha_3$ to $\beta_3$ while also rotating $\ker\opd{\gamma_1}$ to $\ker\opd{\gamma_2}$, with the result that $\ker\opd{\gamma_1} \cap \ker\opd{\gamma_2} = \{0\}$.
+The rotation also ensures that the tangent vectors of the resulting stable figure eight do not all lie in the same plane, so the stable figure eight is not a closed geodesic.
+The heights of the wedges are chosen so that the face $F$ of $\Y^3$ that lies on the $yz$-plane is the rectangle shown in \cref{fig:StableFigureEightFlat3D}(d), which is mapped back to itself by $\rho$.
 This helps $\Y^3 \cup \rho(\Y^3)$ to be a convex polyhedron.
 This fact is also helped by the choice of $\Y^2$ as a square, so that the dihedral angles in $\Y^3$ between $F$ and its adjacent faces would be $\pi/2$. \end{remark}

 Next, let us perform the main construction for the 4-dimensional case of \cref{thm:Stable2LoopPosCurv}.